Estimating the Impact of Weather on Agriculture: Introduction

-In this paper, we quantify the significance and magnitude of the effect of measure error from all various sources on modeling agricultural production and agricultural productivity.
-In order to provide rigor to our approach, we combine geospatial weather data from a variety of satellite sources with the geo-referenced household survey data from six sub-Saharan African countries that are being supported by the World Bank Living Standards Measurement Study – Integrated Surveys on Agriculture (LSMS-ISA) initiative.\footnote{Future work will extend this to seven countries.
-For more, see section~\ref{sec:future}.} The objective of this work is to provide systematic evidence on which weather metrics have strong predictive power and which metrics are only useful in highly specific contexts.
+In this paper, we quantify the significance and magnitude of the effect of measurement error in remote sensing data from each of the above sources.
+We test this by modeling the relationship between weather and smallholder agricultural productivity, as measured through nationally-representative, panel household surveys.
+Besides being a topic of research itself, agricultural production is often used to proxy for a variety of economic outcomes, including economic growth \citep{DescheneGreenstone07}, intra-household bargaining power \citep{CornoEtAl20}, and migration \citep{Jayachandran06}.
+We combine nine geospatial weather data sets (six precipitation, three temperature) with the geo-referenced household survey data from six Sub-Saharan African countries that are being supported by the World Bank Living Standards Measurement Study – Integrated Surveys on Agriculture (LSMS-ISA) initiative.
+The objective is to provide systematic evidence on mismeasurement in remote sensing data due to methods used to obfuscate exact household coordinates, metrics used to quantify the weather, and remote sensing data source.